strelitziauwm/JPEG/README.md

 # JPEG

-This is a walkthough for writing a JPEG decoder.
-Assuming you know the basics for encoding and decoding.
-This will focus on the bit packing for the jpeg file, by reading the spec.
+This is a helper document for those who want to write a JPEG decoder just by reading the JPEG spec.
+When I wrote my decoder, I had the knowledge of how a JPEG file was encoded: YCbCr, DCT, Quantization, Huffman coding, and other features like interlacing.
+But did not know how they were packed into bits.

+This document consists of notes of how these bits are packed, and where to find the reference in the spec.
+If you are writing some decoder from scratch, and stuck somewhere, this doc will help you.

 ## Requirements